Mark Aston

+On 24 October 2024 Aston was suspended from all coaching activity until 30 April 2026 following an RFL Operational Rules Tribunal hearing.
+The tribunal ruled that Aston broke RFL rules by playing a player during a period when the player should have been rested for failing a head injury assessment.
+Sheffield Eagles had previously stood Aston down on a "no-fault" basis since the allegation arose in July 2024.

 Early years

 Aston was born in Castleford, West Riding of Yorkshire, England.

 He started playing rugby union at the age of eight in his home town of Castleford.
 He played one or two games but decided to switch to rugby league.
 He moved on to Stanley Rangers, in Wakefield, then after a couple of years until the age of fifteen at Oulton Raiders, where his father; Brian Aston had played as an amateur.
 He then moved to Lock Lane for one season, then started playing at Under-17 level for Castleford.
 Despite an offer of a professional contract with his home town club, he decided to accept an offer from Sheffield Eagles.
 At that point he had been playing open age rugby for Selby Gaffers, coached by his father Brian, and had made his first Eagles appearance as an unnamed trialist on Easter Day 1985.

-Contemporaneous article extract

-"Mark Aston Scrum-half.
-Alongside Daryl Powell, has become very much the standard bearer for League in Sheffield.
-A prolific points scorer and fine tactician, Aston became Sheffield Eagles' second Test player when he appeared as a substitute for Great Britain against France in 1991.
-A graduate of the Oulton amateur club near Leeds."